bp74/StageXL/README.md

 <http://www.stagexl.org/samples>

-The source code for this samples is available in this GitHub repository:
+The source code for this samples is available on GitHub:

 <https://github.com/bp74/StageXL_Samples>